Blog

 Read More

-the science of sniffing: how dog’s noses support their wellbeing
+The science of sniffing: how dog’s noses support their wellbeing

-the science of sniffing: how dog’s noses support their wellbeing
+The science of sniffing: how dog’s noses support their wellbeing

 Sniffing is far more than a habit -it’s a vital part of a dog’s wellbeing.
 With up to 300 million scent receptors and even the ability to detect radiant heat, dogs experience the world through their noses.
 Research shows that allowing sniffing reduces stress, enriches daily life and supports emotional balance.
 Restricting it can lead to frustration and behavioural issues.
 Discover why giving your dog time to sniff is one of the kindest choices you can make.